 Four incarceration attempts in six months

-Undisclosed judicial conflict
+Undisclosed judicial relationship

 Contempt motion filed during automatic UPEPA stay